 Either way, it costs the same to park at either one of the self-parking garages at the Bellagio or Aria.
 Here are the self-parking fees:

-As with valet parking, Gold, Platinum and Noir M Life rewards members receive complimentary self-parking at Aria and the Bellagio parking garages.
-Unlike the valet parking, “Pearl” M Life members receive free self-parking privileges at both Aria and the Bellagio.
+As with valet parking, Gold, Platinum and Noir MGM Rewards members receive complimentary self-parking at Aria and the Bellagio parking garages.
+Unlike the valet parking, “Pearl” level members receive free self-parking privileges at both Aria and the Bellagio.

 (By Steve Beauregard.
 Photos courtesy of Sean MacEntree and Mike Murry via Flickr).